molavades/molavades/README.md

 Welcome to my portfolio!

-I am a passionate **AI** and **Data Engineer** with expertise in building scalable data pipelines, developing intelligent systems, and solving complex problems using **machine learning** and **big data** technologies.
+I am a passionate **Data Engineer** and **AI** with expertise in building scalable data pipelines, developing intelligent systems, and solving complex problems using **big data** technologies and **machine learning**.
 This repository showcases my academic and professional projects.

 <h2> 👨‍🎓🙋‍♂️ About Me 💼🎒: </h2>